-Well, the first thing you will need to complete is a Compulsory Basic Training.
+Well, the first thing you will need to complete is the Compulsory Basic Training.
 Virtually everyone has to complete this before they ride a motorcycle on the road.
 The only exception is if you wish to ride a 50cc Moped and you have passed your full car licence before February 2001.

-For all other Motorcycles you MUST take and complete a CBT.
+For all other Motorcycles, you MUST take and complete a CBT.

 Once you have completed this you will be issued with a DL 196 (certificate of completion of an approved training course).

-This validates your licence and allows unaccompanied riding of a motorcycle / scooter up to 125cc with a power output no greater than 14.6bhp.
+This validates your licence and allows unaccompanied riding of a motorcycle/scooter up to 125cc with a power output no greater than 14.6bhp.